No-resonance conditions, random matrices, and quantum chaotic models: Equilibration and recurrence

 \subsection{Physical models}

-In this section we tackle the problem of equilibration in light of our investigation of the higher order no-resonance conditions and the presence of level-attraction.
+In this section we approach the problem of equilibration in light of our investigation of the higher order no-resonance conditions and the presence of Poisson statistics.
 First, let us review a basic setup.
-Consider a time independent system with the Hamiltonian $\hat{H}$ where we label the energy eigen basis as $\hat{H}|E_k\rangle = E_k |E_k\rangle$.
+Consider a time independent system with the Hamiltonian $\hat{H}$ where we label the energy eigenbasis as $\hat{H}|E_k\rangle = E_k |E_k\rangle$.
 For simplicity, we take the spectrum of $\hat{H}$ to be discrete and finite.
 We will initialize our system in some pure state

 To track equilibration, we study properties of the expectation value of an observable $\hat{A}$.
 This observable is general, but we demand that the largest single value $||A||$ is independent of system size or saturates to a finite value in the thermodynamic limit.
-In what follows we will assume our spectrum has level-repulsion, so that we may safely assume, .
+In what follows we will assume our spectrum has level-repulsion, so that we may safely assume

-If our observable equilibrates, its finite time value $\langle \hat{A}(t) \rangle = \langle \psi(t)| \hat{A} | \psi(t) \rangle$ must relax to its infinite time average value i.e.
+If our observable equilibrates, its finite time value $\langle \hat{A}(t) \rangle = \langle \psi(t)| \hat{A} | \psi(t) \rangle$ must relax to its infinite time average value, i.e.

 $\bar{A}$ is usually written in terms of the diagonal ensemble $\omega = \sum_m |c_m|^2 |E_m\rangle \langle E_m|$ as $\bar{A} = \tr \left( \omega \hat{A}\right)$.
 A typical quantity to study in quantum equilibration would be the variance of the expectation value around $\bar{A}$.
-This was studied and bounded in \cite{short2011equilibration,reimann2012equilibration} assuming that the $q=2$ no-resonance condition was satisfied.
+This was studied and bounded in \cite{short2011equilibration,reimann2012equilibration}, assuming that the $q=2$ no-resonance condition was satisfied.
 The variance is written as

 It was famously found in \cite{short2011equilibration} that this variance can be bounded by the purity of the diagonal ensemble